wolfbiter/kane-quneo-mixxx/README.md

 ######Plug in your QuNeo
 Via usb, this should be trivial.
-The QuNeo's LED's will go from left to right when it is successfully connected.
+The QuNeo's LED's will go from left to right upon a successful connection.
 ######Run QuNeo Editor/QuNeo Editor.exe (QuNeo Editor.app for Mac Users)
 It is important that you run the editor in the above folder so that the correct presets are loaded.
 + Note: KMI does not currently offer [Linux support](http://forum.keithmcmillen.com/viewtopic.php?f=50&t=651&sid=6061ca7debf028e5317ae6156a91dc4e).
 However, this is the only step where it matters: Update the QuNeo once in either Mac or Windows, and it will be done until next update.
+Wine unfortunately also does not work.

 ######Click "Update All Presets"
-Unlike updating individual presets, the QuNeo will unfortunately not flash when you press this.
+Note for Mac users: For some reason, Update All Presets can result in a crash.
+If this happens, then go individually to each of the presets 5, 13, 14, 15, 16 and click "Update Preset".
+The corresponding pads on the QuNeo should flash in response to each update.
 ######Switch QuNeo's mode to DJ Mode
 + Press the mode button,
 + Then select the upper left pad.